k3ntar0/html-table-to-excel/README.md

 3. Run `pnpm run dev`
 4. Open Chrome and go to `chrome://extensions/`
 5. Click `Load unpacked` and select the `dist` folder.

-# License

-The source code is licensed MIT.
-The website content is licensed CC BY 4.0,see LICENSE.